JonasMikhaeil/jonas-mikhaeil.github.io/_pages/about.md

 All this theory is interesting in its own right, but I'm sure learning how to understand the world despite its complexity will allow us to leave the world a little better than we found it...

-If you have questions, insights, criticsm or more generally a topics you'd like to discuss, please feel free to [reach out](jonas.mikhaeil@zi-mannheim.de).
+If you have questions, insights, criticsm or more generally a topic you'd like to discuss, please feel free to [reach out](jonas.mikhaeil@zi-mannheim.de).